microsoft/moaw/workshops/swa-cosmosdb/workshop.md

 git commit -m "changed the checkout action version" git push
 ```
-This will trigger the GitHUb Action to deploy the changes.
+This will trigger the GitHub Action to deploy the changes.

 Now, go to your GitHub repository in a web browser and click on the `Actions` tab.
 Here, you will see the list of all the GitHub Actions that have been triggered so far.
 Click on the last one to see your application being deployed.